Mapping Facial Hair Growth for Traditional Shaving

 The secret to things that last and stay in their prime is to keep them well-maintained.
 The same goes for your skin.
 Remember that razor blades are sharp, and shaving on unprotected skin will obviously result in nasty problems.

 Wet shaving is always best if you are after a smooth and close shave.
-All the preparatory processes, like covering the face with a hot towel, applying pre-shave oil, and lathering, help moisturize and keep the skin and beard nourished.
-It makes the razor glide cleanly and smoothly, reducing blade-to-skin friction and resulting in an irritation-free shave and minimization of razor burn.
+All the preparatory processes, like covering the face with a hot towel, applying pre-shave oil, and lathering, help moisturize the skin and beard.
+It makes the razor glide cleanly and smoothly, reducing blade-to-skin friction, resulting in an irritation-free shave and minimizing razor burn.

 To Bow Down or Yield: How Much Pressure Should You Apply When Shaving

-More pressure does not always mean getting a closer shave—it all depends on your razor and technique.
+More pressure doesn't always mean a closer shave—it depends on your razor and technique.
 So, do know when to bow down or yield when shaving to protect your skin and prevent irritations.

 Again, safety razors come in different aggressiveness.
-If you are after a mild shave, it would be best to use an adjustable or a closed-comb safety razor.
-The adjustable design will let you determine the aggressiveness of your razor, while the closed-comb design covers more of the blade’s edge to provide a milder shave.
+If you are after a mild shave, it is best to use an adjustable or closed-comb safety razor.
+The adjustable design lets you control the aggressiveness of your razor, while the closed-comb design covers more of the blade’s edge to provide a milder shave.
 Otherwise, opt for an open comb DE razor.

 For straight razor and shavette users, let the razor do the work.
 Remember, you are using a cutthroat blade with an overly exposed edge.
 One simple mistake could lead to a bloody mess.
 Hence, use light pressure when shaving with a traditional single-edge blade and let gravity and the razor’s heft determine how light-handed you should be.